-Miss BumBum Suzy Cortez Flaunts Her Curves In A Crop Top And Skintight Pantd
+Suzy Cortez Flaunts Her Curves In A Crop Top And Skintight Pants

 In the picture, Suzy wears a white dotted crop top that is sheer enough to prominently show her black bra worn underneath.

-There is also a matching skirt, high-waisted to show off her hourglass shape.
+There is also a matching pair of pants, high-waisted to show off her hourglass shape.
 It is also ruched in the back, emphasizing the curves of her famously pert posterior.
-Like with the top, Suzy’s undergarments are visible once more, this time a pair of black undies.
+Like with the top, Suzy's undergarments are visible once more, this time a pair of black undies.

 Over the ensemble, Suzy donned a brown overcoat, black gloves, and a beige reptile-skin clutch.
 Her hair is long and natural, and her accessories include large dangling earrings.